Mexico Digital Nomad Visa Guide (2024)

 Therefore, during your spare time, apart from the beaches and sea, you should visit the other attractions of Cancún and nearby areas.

-Accommodation costs in Cancún are slightly higher than in Mexico City, so we recommend Cancún to the digital nomads with slightly deeper pockets.
+Accommodation costs in Cancún are slightly higher than in Mexico City, so we recommend Cancún to digital nomads with slightly deeper pockets.
 Also, the prices of groceries might be somewhat higher since many wealthy tourists often visit this tropical paradise.

 Overall, the only problem in the future might be overcrowding due to the large number of foreigners who pick Cancún as their new home.